TSQL Tuesday #131: Data Analogies

 The Ask

-This month’s T-SQL Tuesday is hosted by Rob Volk (Blog | Twitter).
-Rob invites us to write about our favorite analogies that help explain database concepts to people who aren’t database experts.
+This month's T-SQL Tuesday is hosted by Rob Volk (Blog | Twitter).
+Rob invites us to write about our favorite analogies that help explain database concepts to people who aren't database experts.
+Thanks to Rob for hosting this month's blog party!

 The School Register

 I have been known for using an analogy or two over the years.
 Some are more well thought out than others!
-I was going to write about an analogy I once gave about a coffee shop to explain the general principles of why we need to refine requirements, but I was out for a walk with my daughter (she’s ten, close enough) this week and with this post in my mind I posed her a question…what does Dad do?
+I was going to write about an analogy I once gave about a coffee shop to explain the general principles of why we need to refine requirements, but I was out for a walk with my daughter (she is ten, close enough) this week and with this post in my mind I posed her a question…what does Dad do?
 With a grin on her face she replied…

 You use data to help save the world!